I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Swan Song

-‘this song only sings, or this step only dances, at the moment of its breaking off, in the breaking of its breaking off, and it cannot do otherwise than entrust to its own dying the task of sustaining its note, of dancing its step.’
+‘This song only sings, or this step only dances, at the moment of its breaking off, in the breaking of its breaking off, and it cannot do otherwise than entrust to its own dying the task of sustaining its note, of dancing its step.’
 (Jean-Luc Nancy; Dis-Enclosure; 2008; 97)

 The swan song symbolizes a final creative gesture, made before death or retirement.
 Based on the belief that a swan remains silent throughout its life- only singing as it approaches death- the swan song embodies the temporality of beauty and harmony.